dust-tt/dust-labs/google/spreadsheet/README.md

 ## Installation

 1. Copy the content of dust-app-script.js

+- If your workspace is hosted in the EU (eu.dust.tt), then copy the content of dust-app-script-eu.js

 2. Open your Google Spreadsheet
 3. Go to `Extensions > Apps Script`
 4. Delete any existing code in the editor